AvinashDhillor/100-days-of-code/r3-log.md

 # Round 3 - Started on [June 12, Friday, 2020]

+### Day 100: September 21, 2020

+**Today's Progress:** 100 Day is achieved.

+**Thoughts:** Today I read some research papers on HE and implemented searching and sorting operation using the TFHE library and also optimized the division operation code.

+### Day 99: September 20, 2020

+**Today's Progress:** implemented divison.

+**Thoughts:** Finished the implementation of division operation but it is very slow.
+Taking around 2-3 minutes.

+### Day 98: September 19, 2020

+**Today's Progress:** Divison using TFHE.

+**Thoughts:** Build logic for division operation using the TFHE library and also think of the logic of performing a comparison on encrypted data.
+Tomorrow ill try to implement it.

 ### Day 95-97: September 16-18, 2020

 **Today's Progress:** study and write math functions using TFHE lib.